Basket of gold

 - Is Basket of gold good for the Colorado Front Range?

-- Yes.
-Basket of gold is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Basket of gold is a well-suited groundcover for Colorado's Front Range.

 - How big does Basket of gold get?